0x1B05/english/kaoyan/content/writing.typ

 Restrictions on the use of plastic bags have not been so successful in some regions.
 “White Pollution” is still going on.
 Write a letter to the editor (s) of your local newspaper to 1) give your opinions briefly, and 2) make two or three suggestions.

-- You should write about 100 words on ANSWER SHEET 2.
+- You should write about 100 words.
 - Do not sign your own name at the end of the letter.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Combatting White Pollution: A Call for Strengthened Measures

 Dear Editor,

-I am writing to express my concerns regarding the ongoing issue of "White Pollution" in our region, despite existing restrictions on plastic bag usage.
-It appears that the current measures are not sufficient to curb the environmental damage caused by these non-biodegradable materials.
+#underline[_I am writing to express my concerns regarding the ongoing issue of_] "White Pollution" in our region, #underline[_despite_] existing restrictions on plastic bag usage. #underline[_It appears that_] the current measures are not sufficient to *curb* the environmental damage caused by these *non-biodegradable* materials.

-In my opinion, more rigorous enforcement of the existing laws is crucial.
-Many individuals and businesses continue to use plastic bags because there are minimal consequences for non-compliance.
-Additionally, there should be a greater emphasis on public education about the severe environmental impacts of plastic pollution, which might encourage more people to choose eco-friendly alternatives.
+#underline[_In my opinion,_] more *rigorous* *enforcement* of the existing laws #underline[_is crucial_].
+Many *individuals* and *businesses* continue to use plastic bags because _there are minimal consequences for *non-compliance*._ #underline[_Additionally, there should be a greater emphasis on_] public education about the severe environmental impacts of plastic pollution, #underline[_which might encourage_] more people to choose eco-friendly alternatives.

-Furthermore, I suggest that local authorities implement incentive programs to support businesses that transition to sustainable packaging options.
-Subsidies or tax breaks could significantly reduce the financial burden of this switch and promote wider adoption.
+Furthermore, I suggest that local *authorities* implement incentive programs to support businesses that transition to sustainable packaging options.
+Subsidies or tax breaks could significantly *reduce the financial burden* of this switch and promote wider adoption.

-Thank you for considering these suggestions as we strive to protect our environment.
+#underline[_Thank you for considering these suggestions as we_] strive to protect our environment.

 Best regards,